solliancenet/azure-synapse-analytics-workshop-400/day-02/lab05-security.md

 - workspace MUST created with a managed vnet, this is the backbone/key of a secure ASA workspace

-- will need the Security group wwi-readers, Synapse_Workspace_Users, Synapse_Workspace_SparkAdmins, Synapse_Workspace_SqlAdmins, Synapse_Workspace_Admins
+- will need the Security group wwi-readers, wwi-current-writers, wwi-2020-writers, wwi-history-owners, Synapse_Workspace_Users, Synapse_Workspace_SparkAdmins, Synapse_Workspace_SqlAdmins, Synapse_Workspace_Admins

 - The AAD group inheritance should be structured as follows: